tiffwu/job-filter/INTERVIEWER_README.md

 - class nomenclature

 ### Other
+- reading comprehension
 - attention to detail
 - prioritization
 - finding online documentation

 ## How to give this question

+Tell the candidate to read the question in its entirety before getting started.

 Ask the candidate to think out loud.